If you are looking for pool privacy fence ideas…

 It can provide a partition between part of the pool and another area either on or off your property.

-Sometimes, the pool privacy fence serves as a house fence or privacy fence that surrounds your entire backyard or patio area.
+Sometimes, the pool privacy fence serves as a house fence.

 Many pool owners feel they need more privacy from their neighbors when enjoying outdoor activities.